 Why is the sign-up test so difficult?

 We succeed as a business by having a high quality team of shoppers who pay attention to detail and submit accurate, high quality work.
-You have two attempts at passing the sign-up test but if you fail on both ocassions, then you are probably not cut out as a Tern shopper.
+To see if you have what it takes , watch the video on how to become a mystery shopper and sign-up today.